-Employment tribunal Procedure.
-The Employment Appeal Tribunal (EAT) allowed the employer firm of solicitors' appeal against the employment tribunal's decision that the employer had victimised the employee.
-The EAT took the view that the tribunal had failed to give adequate reasons for its decision.
+Unfair dismissal Determination whether dismissal fair or unfair.
+The Employment Appeal Tribunal (EAT) allowed the employer union's appeal against the decision of the employment tribunal that the employee had been unfairly dismissed.
+The EAT took the view that the tribunal's failure to ask and answer certain relevant questions meant that the tribunal's decision had not been compliant with the requirement to give proper reasons for a decision.

 Employment Contract of service.
 The claimant was the former CEO of the defendant company.
 On his retirement, he was to be paid a sum under an agreement.
 An issue arose as to whether PAYE should be deducted from the payment to be made under the agreement.
 The Chancery Division held that the agreement, properly construed, meant that the sum should be paid to the claimant net of any PAYE due from him as a result of the payment.